uec-hpc-lab/CNFET-OCL/README.md

 If you have Synopsys StarRC, you can also use the Nxtgrd file to do parasitic extraction with the LEF files and DEF file after P&R.

-If you use the CNFET7 cell library in any published work, we will feel thanksful for a citation of this paper:
+If you use the CNFET7 cell library in any published work, we will feel thankful for a citation of this paper:

 C. Shi, S. Miwa, T. Yang, R. Shioya, H. Yamaki, and H. Honda, CNFET7: An Open Source Cell Library for 7-nm CNFET Technology, The 28th Asia and South Pacific Design Automation Conference (ASP-DAC)